Updated: May 24th, 2018

 (Full disclosure: No, I’m not positive he/she was Italian so cool your jets.
 I’m just being facetious.
 Disclosure #2: I had no idea how to spell facetious until just now…)

-WHAT DID I DO RIGHT BEFOREHAND?
+WHAT DID I DO RIGHT BEFORE GETTING ABROAD?

-I HAD RENTER’S INSURANCE.
+I HAD INSURANCE.
 The summer I spent in Italy, I still paid rent on my apartment in Florida.
 Upon moving to the Sunshine State, and before I was allowed to sign my lease, they forced me to get renter’s insurance–something I’d managed to avoid the previous ten years because I was poor and stubborn (an excuse I use a lot).
 This was the BIGGEST blessing in disguise.

-It wasn’t until after I’d returned from Italy and told my friend about getting robbed that she suggested I talk to my renter’s insurance company.
+It wasn’t until after I’d returned from Italy and told my friend about getting robbed abroad that she suggested I talk to my renter’s insurance company.
 I thought she was bananas but there it was in my contract.
 My personal belongings were covered anywhere in the world.
 By my Florida renter’s insurance.
 What kind of operation is this?!
 I thought it was just in case of flooding or if I accidentally tear down a load-bearing wall while trying to hang an Ikea shelf.

 Who knew?
 Did y’all know?
 The total monetary value of what was taken was $3,000+ … and with a renter’s insurance policy that only cost $110 a year?
 Small price to pay for the only peace of mind I could get at that point.

-WHAT DID I DO WRONG BEFOREHAND?
+WHAT DID I DO WRONG BEFORE GETTING ROBBED ABROAD?

 I NEVER BACKED UP.
 One of the things in my stolen backpack was my MacBook Pro.
 My life was on that computer.
 Every photo I’d taken in the last ten years–including all the photos from my three months in Italy.
 Months of wedding planning.
 Years of college coursework.
 Important documents (I assume…).

 And I never backed any of it up.
 It was all gone foreverrr.
-Even after four years, that’s the wound that hasn’t healed.
+Even after six years, that’s the wound that hasn’t healed.
 When I told people what happened I always got the same response: “Well you have the Cloud, right?”
 WHAT IS THIS CLOUD YOU SPEAK OF?
 No, I don’t have “the Cloud!”